Skip to main content

 Course Information for Students

 English Literature is an ideal course for anyone with a thirst for knowledge and a passion for learning.
-It is an academically challenging but very highly regarded discipline for both employers and universities.
+It is an academically challenging discipline but very highly regarded by both employers and universities.
 Having an A-level in English Literature is particularly attractive for students hoping to go to Russell Group institutions and on to graduate careers across the professional spectrum.

-This course will require you to analyse, interpret, compare and understand a wide range of literary texts from two specific literary genres throughout time (tragedy and crime writing).
-It is particularly valuable for students who wish to pursue criminology, humanities, law and classics as we cover ideas from all of these areas in our curriculum.
+This course will require you to analyse, interpret, compare and understand a wide range of literary texts.
+It is particularly valuable for students who wish to pursue criminology, humanities and social sciences as we cover ideas from all of these areas in our curriculum.
 We offer a number of supra-curricular enrichment opportunities such as theatre visits, university trips and hosting guest speakers.
 If you have a curiosity and a flair for analysis – and are prepared to work hard – you are our ideal learner!

 In order to be accepted into the Joseph Wright Centre student body, you will need to have at least five GCSEs at grade 4 or above, including English Language at grade 5 and Maths at grade 4.